-10. Currency Hedging
+11. Currency Hedging

-Currency exposure introduces additional volatility to the portfolio, which is a source of risk for the globally-oriented portfolio.
+Currency exposure introduces additional volatility to the portfolio, which is a source of risk for the globally oriented portfolio.
 Currency hedging should primarily be used to manage the impact of currency fluctuations to portfolio returns over time.

-- 1. Where possible hedging will be implemented at the manager level. - 2.
-Emerging Markets Equity will be unhedged as the trading volume and liquidity of hedging instruments in these markets tend to be lower in addition to a higher overall cost of hedging. - 3.
-Private Investments will be left unhedged due to the inability to estimate with any precision the timing or magnitude of cash distributions, in addition to valuation of private assets occurring with a quarter lag. - 4.
-Global Fixed Interest will have a 100% hedge as the default unless an active manager is chosen whose strategy attempts to, and has shown the ability to, add value viacurrency selection, in which case that manager's exposure would not be hedged. - 5.
-The Foundation's currency hedging policy is set out below as Exhibit 4. - 6.
-Impact Investments will be unhedged.
+- 1. Emerging Markets Equity will be unhedged as the trading volume and liquidity of hedging instruments in these markets tend to be lower in addition to a higher overall cost of hedging. - 2.
+Private Investments will generally be left unhedged due to the inability to estimate with any precision the timing or magnitude of cash distributions, in addition to valuation of private assets occurring with a quarter lag. - 3.
+Global Fixed Interest will have a 100% hedge as the default unless an active manager is chosen whose strategy attempts to, and has shown the ability to, add value viacurrency selection, in which case that manager's exposure would not be hedged. - 4.
+Impact Investments will be unhedged. - 5.
+The overall portfolio targets a 25% exposure to foreign currency. - 6.
+The Foundation's currency hedging policy is set out below as Exhibit 4.

-Asset Class Policy Target Hedging Policy
+Asset Class Policy Target Hedging Range

-Global Equity 30% 75% Hedged
+Global Equity 33% 50-100% Hedged

-Emerging Markets Equity 8% No Hedging
+Emerging Markets Equity 10% No Hedging

-Private Investments 10% No Hedging
+Private Investments 15% No Hedging

-Diversifying Assets 15% 50 - 100% Hedged
+Diversifying Assets 15% 100% Hedged

-Inflation Sensitive Assets 12% 50% Hedged
+Inflation Sensitive Assets 12% 50-100% Hedged

-Fixed Interest 20% 100% Hedged
+Fixed Interest 10% 50-100%Hedged

 Cash 5% No Hedging

+Total Currency Exposure Target 25% 15% - 42% Currency Exposure